strawdynamics/pdportal/README.md

 A magic portal for [Playdate](https://play.date) that enables online multiplayer using Web Serial and WebRTC.
 This is the web interface (available for use with any Playdate game at https://pdportal.net).
 If you want to make a multiplayer game that uses pdportal, check out the [lua](./lua) subfolder.

-Note that [this technique _cannot_ be used with Catalog games](https://github.com/cranksters/playdate-reverse-engineering/blob/main/usb/usb.md#eval) currently/probably ever.
+This technique should now be compatible with Catalog games!

 ```
 +------------+                             +------------+